tariq7299/BolesaLandingPage/to-do.md

 - Use only scss variables and only use css variabels when necessary
 - Increase the padding of stat card escpicially when in desktop screens
 - increase the padding of buttons
+- Invreace the nav logo sizz using clamp
+-

 - **NOT so importatnt**